-The criminal in this novel is Rodion Raskolnikov, an impoverished student living in the Russian capital of Saint Petersburg.
-Raskolnikov sets out to kill a pawnbroker with an axe but is disturbed in the act by her sister so ends up also killing her.
+The criminal in this novel is Rodion Raskolnikov, an impoverished student who lives in the (then) Russian capital of Saint Petersburg.
+Raskolnikov sets out to kill a pawnbroker with an axe but is disturbed in the act by her sister so feels he has to kill her also.
 His rationale for his action is ambiguous but the effect on his mental state is dramatic.

-It’s a novel that grabs your attention and doesn’t let it go at any point.
-Dostoevsky demonstrates a superb grasp of the reality of human nature in its most dire and bleakest form.
+Dostoyevsky demonstrates a superb grasp of the reality of human nature in its most dire and bleakest form.
 As depressing as much of it undoubtedly is, the darkness is counterbalanced by the pure goodness that Dostoevsky suggests can be found in the most humble and desperate of circumstances.
 The self -sacrificing young prostitute, Sonia, embodies hope for Raskolnikov, showing him that there is a chance for his salvation if he can follow her example of a life lived with compassion for others.
-As the novel ends on a note which indicates the possibility of redemption, forgiveness and regeneration.

 The novel ends on a note which indicates the possibility of redemption, forgiveness and regeneration but we never get to discover whether that does comes to pass for Raskolnikov.